 See our disclaimer for additional cautions.

 1. This is the first public version of the 2014 analysis.

 We welcome comments on the results presented here.
 Public review and feedback regarding the results are a critical part of the scientific review of the website, and we thank you in advance for taking a careful look at these summaries.

 3. BBS taxonomic classifications are updated periodically, and the Analysis and Summary Website is presently consistent with the 52nd supplement to the AOU Checklist .
-Recent taxonomic changes, (e.g., Clapper/Ridgway Rails) have not been incorporated into the BBS analysis.
-Sage and Bells Sparrows are grouped for analysis.
+Reent taxonomic changes in sage sparrow taxa have not been incorporated into the BBS data..

 4. A minor change was implemented in the counting of sample sizes.
 In past analyses, we calculated the number of routes on which the species was observed at least once.
 However, some of these routes were not included in that analysis due to limited data on the route or because it occurred in a stratum that did not meet the minimum sample size requirements (4 routes) for that stratum to be included in the analysis.
 Excluding these routes lead to slightly smaller sample sizes that better reflect the actual number of routes contributing informatiton to the analyses.
 The analysis has not changed; we only modified how we computed number of routes included in the analysis.